BIGJRA/BIGJRA.github.io/rejuv.md

 *Stable Mulch* $200

-That’s all we can do for this massive load of quests, so head back to Crawli’s gym.
+That's all we can do for this massive load of quests, so head back to Crawli's gym.

 ## Infested Badge

-Enter Crawli’s gym in the ranger HQ once you have prepped your team.
+Enter Crawli's gym in the ranger HQ once you have prepped your team.
 Talk to Holly at the entrance, then enter one of the caves and talk to her again - and our challenge will begin.